spindev/ghas-codeql-default/README.md

 # ghas-codeql-examples

 This reposistory contains some example and custom CodeQL queries for c# and typescript.

+Test commit.

 # Resources